SimoAntikainen/ai-agent-demo/README.md

 ZILLIZ_TOKEN=...
 ```

-## Creating the ZILLIZ cluster of book reviews
+### Creating the ZILLIZ cluster of book reviews

 Download the Amazon book reviews dataset from
 https://www.kaggle.com/datasets/mohamedbakhet/amazon-books-reviews?resource=download

-The dataset is practically a smaller subset of a larget Amazon products dataset.
+The dataset is practically a smaller subset of a larger Amazon products dataset.
 You can access it at
 https://amazon-reviews-2023.github.io/